Ensembl/gti-genesearch/search/search.md

 * `org.ensembl.genesearch.QueryResult`

 ## Search
-The `Search` interface provides two main sets of search methods - fetch and query.
+The `Search` interface provides two main sets of search methods - fetch and query. `Search` also includes default methods which are independent of implementation to reduce the numbers of methods required for an implementation.

 Fetch methods are intended to produce entire result sets matching a specified query, either by returning a List of nested Map objects representing matched documents, or by writing Map objects to a supplied Consumer, which allows streaming of very large sets.
 There are a group of fetch methods for fetching by query, lists of IDs, single IDs etc. Query documents may either be genes or genomes, something which can be specified when constructing an instance of `Search`.